KrauseFx/watch.user/README.md

   - Learn how the user looks like and create a 3d model of the user's face (literally)
 - Estimate the mood of the user based on what you show in your app (e.g. news feed of your app)
 - Detect if the user is on their phone alone, or watching together with a second person
-- With the recent innovation around faster internet connections, faster processors and more efficient video codecs, a user probably notice if you live stream their camera onto the internet (e.g. while they sit on the toilet)
+- With the recent innovation around faster internet connections, faster processors and more efficient video codecs, a user probably won't notice if you live stream their camera onto the internet (e.g. while they sit on the toilet)
 - Recording stunning video material from bathrooms around the world, using both the front and the back camera, while the user scrolls through your feed

 ## Proposal